 Conventional radiation therapy.
 In this procedure, the direction of radiation is determined by features of the brain and skull and by x-rays.
 When a person’s entire brain needs to receive radiation therapy, this technique is appropriate.
 For more precise targeting, different techniques are needed.

 Intensity modulated radiation therapy (IMRT).
 IMRT is a type of external-beam radiation therapy that can more directly target a tumor, further sparing healthy tissue from radiation therapy.
 In IMRT, the radiation beams are broken up into smaller beams and the intensity of each of these smaller beams can be changed.
 This means that the beams giving more radiation can be directed only at the tumor.
-It is most useful to treat a tumor that is near critical parts of the brain, such as the brain stem and areas that control eyesight.
+IMRT is most useful to treat a tumor that is near critical parts of the brain, such as the brain stem and areas that control eyesight.

 Stereotactic radiosurgery.
 Stereotactic radiosurgery delivers a single, high dose of radiation therapy directly to the tumor and not healthy tissue.
-It works best for a tumor that is only in 1 area of the brain and some benign tumors, including most meningiomas.
+It works best for a tumor that is only in 1 area of the brain and for some benign tumors, including most meningiomas.
 There are many different types of stereotactic radiosurgery equipment, including: